Knowledge of the Rules

 6.1 A maximum of 7 players are permitted on court at any one time.

 6.2 A team is permitted to have an unlimited number of players on the interchange bench.

 6.3 Senior Mixed teams may only have a maximum of 3 males on the court at any one time.

 6.4 If requested, team contacts must notify the umpire of player names.

-6.5 Players are only permitted to play for one team per night at any particular venue.
+6.5 Players are permitted to play across multiple teams per night in the following situations:

 6.6 Teams playing ineligible players, relating to rule 6.5, may lose match points.

 6.7 There can only be one male permitted in each third of the court.
 This means one shooter either GS or GA, one mid-court player C, WA and WD and one defender GK or GD.
 There cannot be one in goals and two mid-court positions or two males in goals or defence.

 6.8 For all Social Sport senior competitions, players must be a minimum of 15 years of age to participate.
 It is the responsibility of each team to ensure this rule is enforced at all times.